Hougang Tou Mu Kung [后港斗母宫]

 This year’s yew keng (出巡) occurred on the 4th day （初四） of the Nine Emperor Gods’ celebration.
-Being a whole-day event, Hougang Dou Mu Gong visited 8 other participating temples (Jin Shan Shi, Nan Shan Hai Temple, Yu Hai Tang, Guan Yin Tang, Jin Shui Gang Dou Mu Gong, Leng San Giam Dou Mu Gong, Long Nan Dian, Charn Mao Hern Kew Huang and Feng Shan Gong) within the north-east areas as an opportunity to illuminate its connections and good relations between these temples.
+Being a whole-day event, Hougang Dou Mu Gong visited 8 other participating temples (Jin Shan Shi, Nan Shan Hai Temple, Yu Hai Tang, Guan Yin Tang, Jing Shui Gang Dou Mu Gong, Leng San Giam Dou Mu Gong, Long Nan Dian, Charn Mao Hern Kew Huang Keng and Feng Shan Gong) within the north-east areas as an opportunity to illuminate its connections and good relations between these temples.
 Only two sedan chairs, carrying the Nine Emperor Gods incense urn and tablet, set off at 1pm from the temple.
 The entire yew keng lasted till around 11:30pm.

 For the yew keng, our temple followed a standardized flow when visiting the other temples as part of their protocol.
 The arrival of our temple’s entourage was announced by the presence of the colourful floats (花车) rowing into the host temple’s premises, followed by a short performance put up by the dragon and lion dance troupe.
 Lastly, the main ceremonial members arrived along with the sedan chairs.
 To mark the start of our yew keng ceremonial parade, a young temple member sprinkled a mixture of rice and salt onto the road just as it was done during the receiving ceremony’s parade.
 Raw rice mixed with salt is sprinkled onto the ground as a method of cleansing the path for the Nine Emperor Gods.
 Flag bearers (also known as 开路彩旗队) and temple’s management committee came together for this important ritual.
 One of the representatives also carried a gift basket, whereas another carried a basket of sandalwood.